schmonz/nbvm/PKGVM.md

 $ pkg_rolling-replace -sv
 ```

-Validate: does `pkgbuild listcompilers` now output only one line?
+Validate: does `nbpkg listcompilers` now output only one line?

 -----